petersteph88/apple-clone/README.md

 ![screenshot](./img/screenshot.png)

-This project consists of building an HTML document that matches the appearance of NYT’s Article page.
+This project consists of building an apple.com clone website of their archived site.

 ## Built With